-The IHO established the IHO Data Centre for Digital Bathymetry (DCDB) in 1990, which is from early bathymetric mapping and data operated on behalf of the IHO by the collection techniques through to the develop- National Geophysical Data Center in Boulder, Colorado, USA.
-The DCDB collects and quality checks oceanic soundings acquired In order to assist and encourage further by hydrographic, oceanographic and other participation in bathymetric grid development vessels during surveys or while on passage. work, GEBCO has created a technical refer- Web interfaces make it possible for individual ence manual, the IHO-IOC GEBCO Cook datasets to be identified, selected and Book which was approved for publication by downloaded.
+The IHO established the IHO Data Centre for Digital Bathymetry (DCDB) in 1990, which is collection techniques through to the develop- National Geophysical Data Center in Boulder, Colorado, USA.
+The DCDB collects and quality checks oceanic soundings acquired In order to assist and encourage further by hydrographic, oceanographic and other participation in bathymetric grid development vessels during surveys or while on passage. work.
+GEBCO has created a technical refer- Web interfaces make it possible for individual ence manual, the IHO-IOC GEBCO Cook datasets to be identified, selected and Book which was approved for publication by downloaded.
 This can be achieved by using IHO Member States and is now available as the Marine Geophysical Trackline web site or by using the GEODAS online application.
 Metadata can be extracted under various GEBCO makes its gridded maps available as criteria, such as area, date of survey or date

-Task 3.8.10 International Bathymetric Chart (IBC) Projects, consistency, regional mapping series
+Task 3.8.10 - International Bathymetric Chart (IBC) Projects, consistency, regional mapping series